iamceph/iamceph/README.md

 My name is Frantisek and I love Java.

-- Right now, I am working on few super cool projects, but I am too lazy to write it all here, so just go and look into my organizations! 🤞
+- I am a part of ScreamingSandals, OpenSource Minecraft libraries and Minigames developers 🤞
+- I am working about 2 years on my Minecraft Network, hoz.network.
+Let's hope that I will launch it at some point! 🤯

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=iamceph&show_icons=true&theme=dark)